isabellasantiago/uaubox-web/README.md

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.\
-You will also see any lint errors in the console.

 ## Figma

-You can see the prototype on figma [Figma](https://www.figma.com/file/62QiHFXTMMVoZHWxvL3Yju/Uaubox?node-id=0%3A1)
+You can see the prototype on [Figma](https://www.figma.com/file/62QiHFXTMMVoZHWxvL3Yju/Uaubox?node-id=0%3A1)

+## Observations

+I wasn't able to finish it properly because I couldn't have enough days to do that.
+Somethings are not working properly.
+It has no connection with a server, API or database.
+(Couldn't prepare that either)